 Fifty Shades of Funny: Hook-Ups, Break-Ups and Crack-Ups, November 2012

-I am also an avid reader, with my own book discussion group on Facebook.
-You can see what I’m reading any time on Goodreads.
-Authors regularly send me copies of their books to share with my newsletter subscribers (many of whom are also big readers), so I promote them to my 75K+ social media fans and give about 5 away each month.
-Here’s how to send me yours, if you’re interested.
+She is also an avid reader, with her own book discussion group on Facebook.
+You can see what she’s reading any time on Goodreads.
+Authors regularly send her copies of their books to share with her newsletter subscribers (many of whom are also big readers), so she promotes them to her 75K+ social media fans and gives 4-5 away almost every month.
+Here’s how to send her yours, if you’re interested.

-Let Me Start By Saying started in 2008 as a place for me to write about finding the humor in a life that kept throwing lemons at my head while I worked toward my end goal of being a full-time freelance writer and novelist.
-It has received accolades from Babble, HuffPostParents, NickMom, and BlogHer, as well as earned me the titles 2013 BlogHer Voice of the Year (Inspiration) and Circle of Moms Top 25 Funny Mom of 2011 and 2012, Erma Bombeck Writers’ Workshop Humorist of the Month, and more.
-You can see some of my most popular posts here.
+Let Me Start By Saying started in 2008 as a place for Kim to write about finding the humor in a life that kept throwing lemons at her head while she worked toward her end goal of being a full-time freelance writer and novelist.
+It has received accolades from Brit+Co, Babble, HuffPostParents, NickMom, and BlogHer, as well as earned her the titles 2013 BlogHer Voice of the Year (Inspiration), Circle of Moms Top 25 Funny Mom of 2011 and 2012, Erma Bombeck Writers’ Workshop Humorist of the Month, and more.
+You can see some of her most popular posts here.

-My favorites are Instagram and Twitter, but I still can’t quite quit that Facebook yet.
-I have experience as a Social Media Manager for a popular women’s humor website and consult with both freelance writers and authors looking to learn how to use social media to promote their work.
+Her favorites are Instagram and Twitter, but she still can’t quite quit that Facebook yet.
+She has experience as a Social Media Manager for a popular women’s humor website and consult with both freelance writers and authors looking to learn how to use social media to promote their work.

-I have made various Funniest Parents/Best of lists for my Facebook page, including Today Parents, Huffington Post Parents and others.
+She made various Funniest Parents/Best of lists for her Facebook Page, including Today Parents, Huffington Post Parents and others.

-Known best for humorous takes on parenting and women’s issues, I’ve made a successful career out of freelance writing for various websites, magazines, and newspapers.
-Whether I’m tackling the hot topic of the day, coming up with a visual concept for a parenting humor graphic, revealing my more sensitive side in a personal essay, working with a brand on a sponsored article, crafting relatable tweets/memes, or playing with fiction, I love both pitching my own ideas and jumping on assignments.
+Known best for humorous takes on parenting and women’s issues, Kim has made a successful career out of freelance writing for various websites, magazines, and newspapers.
+Whether she’s tackling the hot topic of the day, coming up with a visual concept for a parenting humor graphic, revealing her more sensitive side in a personal essay, working with a brand on a sponsored article, crafting relatable tweets/memes, or playing with fiction, she loves both pitching her own ideas and jumping on assignments.

-Real Simple, The Washington Post, Parents Magazine, Momtastic, Scary Mommy, What’s Up Moms, Care.com, Babble, SheKnows, ForHer, FamilyEducation, NickMom, LifetimeMoms, The Huffington Post, In The Powder Room, The Mid, Mamalode, Today Parents, iVillage, Today’s Mama, Nickelodeon ParentsConnect, QueenLatifah.com, PopSugar, EverydayFamily, The Good Men Project, Mommy Shorts, Rants from Mommyland, Bonbon Break, BlogHer, All4Women, The Mouthy Housewives, FitFusion, gDiapers, Centsless Deals, NinjaMom, and others.
+Real Simple, The Washington Post, Parents Magazine, Momtastic, Scary Mommy, What’s Up Moms, Care.com, Babble, SheKnows, ForHer, FamilyEducation, NickMom, LifetimeMoms, The Huffington Post, In The Powder Room, The Mid, Mamalode, Today Parents, iVillage, Today’s Mama, Nickelodeon ParentsConnect, QueenLatifah.com, PopSugar, EverydayFamily, The Good Men Project, Mommy Shorts, Rants from Mommyland, Bonbon Break, BlogHer, The Mouthy Housewives and others.

-I have experience writing sponsored content both on my blog and for larger websites, such as Parenting, Momtastic, LifetimeMoms, and NickMom.
-I balance the needs of the brand and tone of the platform to craft content in my unique voice that appeals to the desired audience and keeps them engaged.
-Some of the brands I have written sponsored material for include Walmart, Old Navy, The Gap, Levis, Clorox, Popsicle, Huggies, Hasbro, Mattel, Glad, Hulu, Go-Gurt, Arm + Hammer, Disney Parks, Disney Cruise Line, Hilton, Serta, Principal Financial, United Healthcare, Nickelodeon Kids Choice Awards, Sunoco, LuLaRoe, Jimmy Dean, Culturelle, Natural Balance, various feature films and made-for-television movies.
+Kim has experience writing sponsored content both on her blog and for larger websites, such as Parents, Momtastic, LifetimeMoms, and NickMom.
+She balances the needs of the brand and tone of the platform to craft content in her unique voice that appeals to the desired audience and keeps them engaged.
+Some of the brands she has written sponsored material for include Target, Walmart, Old Navy, The Gap, Levis, Clorox, Popsicle, Huggies, Hasbro, Mattel, Glad, Hulu, Go-Gurt, Arm + Hammer, Disney Parks, Disney Cruise Line, Hilton, Serta, Principal Financial, United Healthcare, Nickelodeon Kids Choice Awards, Sunoco, LuLaRoe, Jimmy Dean, Culturelle, Natural Balance, various feature films and made-for-television movies.

-Over the years I have appeared in various films scripted by others, written and filmed my own scripts, and sold original short video scripts.
-Whether making shorts for my blog or sponsored vlogs for brands, I’m comfortable both behind and in front of the camera.
+Over the years she has appeared in various films scripted by others, written and filmed her own scripts, and sold original short video scripts.
+Whether making shorts for her blog or sponsored vlogs for brands, Kim is comfortable both behind and in front of the camera.
 You can see some examples here on YouTube and here.

-I love speaking to writing/blogging conference attendees about writing techniques, social media promotion, online professionalism, building an engaged audience, and other topics that help them get better at what they are passionate about.
-Teaching these things on a smaller scale or discussing anything writing and blogging related to others (including school-aged kids) also interests me.
+Kim loves speaking with writing/blogging conference attendees about writing techniques, social media promotion, online professionalism, building an engaged audience, and other topics that help them get better at what they are passionate about.
+Teaching these things on a smaller scale or discussing anything writing and blogging related to others (including school-aged kids) also interests her.

-You can see a timeline of conferences I have taught at and panels/events I have spoken at here: Events
+You can see a timeline of conferences she has taught at and panels/events has spoken on here: Events

-Every Sunday (okay, most Sundays) I send out a newsletter with links to everything I wrote across the web, as well as the best things I read across the web and in print that week.
+Every Sunday (okay, most Sundays) Kim sends out a newsletter with links to everything she wrote across the web, as well as the best things she read across the web and in print that week.
 Sign up here.
 View previous newsletters here.

 OH.
-YOU WANTED TO GET TO KNOW ME BETTER?
+YOU WANTED TO GET TO KNOW KIM BETTER?
 HOW FUN!
 LET’S LET HER SPEAK FOR HERSELF NOW

 Let’s immediately become friends on this crazy world wide web.